singingwolfboy/netlify-home/_posts/2016-01-13-a-step-by-step-sculpin-on-netlify.md

 ```

 This will download sculpin using curl, set its permissions so it can be executed and add it to your PATH, so it can be executed from anywhere.

+*Consider keeping your terminal window open in between steps, for your own convenience!*

 #### 2. Clone Boilerplate
 Sculpin can be customized to run just about any kind of site you'd want to, but unless you want to specify all of this by yourself, it helps to clone a sculpin skeleton structure for your type of site.